gforge/htmlTable/cran-comments.md

 ## Test environments
-* Ubuntu install, R 3.4.3
+* Ubuntu install, R 3.5.1
-* Docker rocker/r-devel for develop environment
+* Winbuilder

 ## R CMD check results
 There were no ERRORs, WARNINGs, or NOTEs.